 Each time you feel like a cigarette, write it down.
 Note the time of day, what you are doing, and how badly you want to smoke.
 Use a scale of 1 to 3, with 1 for the worst craving.
 A diary helps you to learn your triggers.
-It may help you make a plan to avoid them or prepare you for those you can't avoid.
+It may help you make a plan to avoid them or prepare you for those you cannot avoid.

 The doctor may also suggest nicotine replacement tools.
-It may be patches, gum, lozengers, or nasal sprays.
+These are patches, gum, lozenges, and nasal sprays.
 Many can be bought over-the-counter.
-They can help you ease off of nicotine without other harmful chemicals found in cigarettes.
-This allows you to gradually quit.
+They can help you ease off of nicotine without the other harmful chemicals found in cigarettes.
+This allows you to slowly quit.

 American Lung Association